Language Support

 At UWC Thailand the primary language of instruction is English.
 The level of English fluency required and/or learning support that can be offered varies greatly based on a student's grade, their language exposure, and the makeup of each class.

-As an international community, it is common to have a significant percentage of non-native English speakers in our student body, and as such we offer English for Speakers of Other Languages in a variety of forms.
+As an international community, it is common to have a significant percentage of non-native English speakers in our student body, and as such we offer the Accelerated English Language Acquisition Programme in a variety of forms.

-Our admissions testing process helps us to identify the level of English for Speakers of Other Languages each student requires.
-This information, viewed within the context of how many English for Speakers of Other Languages students are in a given class, helps us to decide who we can best accommodate.
+Our admissions testing process helps us to identify the level of Accelerated English Language Acquisition Programme each student requires.
+This information, viewed within the context of how many students requiring the Accelerated English Language Acquisition Programme are in a given class, helps us to decide who we can best accommodate.
 At the core of these decisions is whether or not we feel each student we enrol can be set up for success.

 Early Years